Sign up for our newsletter filled with practical tips, actionable insights, and well-researched resources.

 Postpartum depression is a severe form of ‘baby blues’ which is why symptoms can often be mistaken for the latter.
 Major symptoms of postpartum depression include:

-Most of the time, postpartum depression or PPD can be treated at home with simple lifestyle alterations and relaxing techniques.
+Most of the time, to overcome postpartum depression or PPD the mothers can be treated at home with simple lifestyle alterations and relaxing techniques.
 Other times, severe cases of PPD can require professional help and therapy like Cognitive Behavioral Therapy (CBT), postpartum depression support groups, and medications such as antidepressants.

 There are much simpler strategies and tips for overcoming postpartum depression without medication as well, that can be included in your daily routine for relief in PPD symptoms.
 Here are 5 tips for overcoming postpartum depression at home: